ChenyuanZ/kubernetes-adventure/kubernetes/object/pod/README.md

 ## Multi-container Pod

 When to use multi-container `pod`:
-* Containers have the exact lifecycle.
+* Containers have the exact same lifecycle.
 * Containers share filesystem resources.
 * Containers must run on the same node.
 * Simplify container communication: